Author and Publishing Fees

 The library acquires juvenile fiction and non-fiction in support of the curriculum of the College of Education and Human Development.
 These juvenile materials are housed in the Learning Materials Collection, which has a separate collection policy.
 Juvenile materials related to the state are acquired for the non-circulating Maine Collection in Special Collections.

-Non-print media materials in physical format may be purchased for the Media Resource Center Collection from monograph budget lines allocated to departments.
+Non-print media materials in physical format may be purchased from monograph budget lines allocated to departments.
 Preferred physical formats for music, audio, and film resources are CD and DVD.
 If material is only available on audiocassette or VHS cassette, but required for a course, it will be acquired at the discretion of the Collection Services librarian.
 The library does not purchase or add gifts of LPs to its collection unless they contain material appropriate for the Maine Collection and are unavailable in preferred formats.

 Although paper or online formats are generally preferred, the library may acquire materials in microform under one or more of the following conditions: